-Using the bracket the digital voltmeter is mounted to the side of the wood shelf with the wires connected (Note, observe polarity here).
+Using the bracket the digital voltmeter is mounted to the side of the wood shelf with the wires connected.

-The cigarette lighter plug, connected to the charger maintainer, is plugged in the Power Port in the trunk.
-(Photograph below)
+In the photograph below, the cigarette lighter plug, connected to the charger maintainer, is plugged into the Power Port in the trunk.

 With the cigarette lighter plug was inserted into the trunk's Power Port, and the unit powered up the reading of the voltmeter was 12.95 volts. (photograph below)